shader-slang/shader-slang.github.io/docs/autodiff-tips-custom-diffs.md

 Slang's autodiff system includes built-in conventions for handling many discontinuous functions that would otherwise be problematic for differentiation.
 For example, Slang can automatically generate derivatives for the `max()` function even though it's not differentiable at the point where `x = y`.
 When the inputs are equal, Slang assigns half the gradient to each input, ensuring that gradients flow through both branches of the computation.
 Similarly, for `clamp()` function, when the input equals the minimum or maximum bounds, Slang propagates the gradient to the input `x` rather than to the `min` or `max` parameters, making a choice that favors the primary input.
 Similar conventions exist for other discontinuous functions like `min()`, `abs()`, and conditional operations.
 These conventions are designed to provide sensible gradients that work well in practice, even when the mathematical derivative is undefined at certain points.

 * **Finite Difference Approximation**:
   If you have no analytical way to determine the derivative, you can resort to numerical approximation using finite differences.
-This method involves evaluating the function at two closely spaced points and calculating the slope between them:
+This method involves evaluating the function at two closely spaced points and calculating the slope between them.
-  \`f'(x) ≈ (f(x \+ h) \- f(x)) / h\`
-  where \`h\` is a small perturbation.
 While computationally more expensive and potentially less accurate than analytical derivatives, finite differences can provide a workable approximation for opaque or highly complex functions where direct differentiation is impossible.
 You would implement this calculation in your custom derivative function.
+See the example in the "Opaque Functions" section above for a practical implementation of this technique.
 * **Surrogate Gradients (for Hard Discontinuities)**:
   For functions with truly "hard" discontinuities (e.g., a direct lookup in a table based on an index, or a strict "if-else" branching that completely changes the computation), a subgradient or finite difference might not be suitable.
 In such cases, you might use a surrogate gradient.
 This involves replacing the undifferentiable part of the computation with a differentiable approximation solely for the purpose of backpropagation.
   For example, if you have a \`floor()\` operation (which is not differentiable), you might, during the backward pass, pretend it was an identity function (\`x\`) or a smoothed version of it to allow gradients to flow through.
 The forward pass still uses the exact \`floor()\` operation, but the backward pass uses your custom, differentiable surrogate.
 This allows the optimization algorithm to still "feel" a gradient and make progress, even if it's not the true mathematical derivative.